 - Scripts: To launch script manager and create a script.

 - Run Time Progress: This shows the run time progress of the test.
 This is only available when the test is running currently.

-- RunLogic Progress: To monitor the User flow according to flows are added in Run Logic.
+- RunLogic Progress: To monitor the User flow according to flows added in Run Logic.

-- Virtual User Trace: This is used for tracing the users for different group(s).
+- Virtual User Trace: This is used for tracing the users for the different group(s).

-- Transactions: This displays detailing of all transaction(s) in current test run.
+- Transactions: This displays a detailing of all transaction(s) in a current test run.

-- Test Output: This shows the test output in browser as well as on panel.
+- Test Output: This shows the test output in the browser as well as on the panel.

-- Debug Trace Log: This displays debug trace logs if Debug feature is enabled in scenario.
+- Debug Trace Log: These displays debug trace logs if Debug feature is enabled in the scenario.

-- Pause Resume Log: This is used to view the logs for paused/resumed test schedule (if any).
+- Pause Resume Log: This is used to view the logs for paused/resumed test schedules (if any).

-- Execution Trace Log: This window displays total test cases along with number of executed, passed, and failed.
-This displays a table with having details for test cases and their corresponding results.
+- Execution Trace Log: This window displays total test cases along with the number of executed, passed, and failed.
+This displays a table with details for test cases and their corresponding results.

 - Run Time Changes Logs: This window displays details for Runtime changes logs that include details, such as source, status, date / time, owner, applied by, and description.

 - Stats: It shows the TCP connection information and is available if test is running currently.